-- Allow students to observe their worms moving around on the tray.
+- Allow the students to observe their worms moving around on the tray.

-- Have students sketch a worm, measure how long it is, record how it moves, and any kind of noise made as it moves.
+- Have the students sketch a worm, measure how long it is, record how it moves and any kind of noise made as it moves.

-- Investigate worms’ response to light and touch stimulus.
+- Investigate worms’ responses to light and touch stimulus.

-- Have students predict the worms’ response to light from a flashlight, and to being gently touched with a chenille stem.
+- Have the students predict the worms’ responses to light from a flashlight and to being gently touched with a chenille stem.
 Have them justify their predictions.